1. The size of the box:

 8: Play with them:

 The best thing about Bones is that you can store an entire dungeon's worth of them in a Crown Royal pouch or a cigar box for extra grognard points and never worry about them getting chipped or bent.
-This is probably my favourite thing about them.
 You just quadrupled your storage efficiency and HG Wells' ghost is smiling down at you.